PC-GAIN: Pseudo-label Conditional Generative Adversarial Imputation Networks for Incomplete Data: Pseudo-label conditional GAIN

 \subsection{Formulation of PC-GAIN}

 It is well known that the conditional information such as labels can enhance the performance of the generator \cite{Liu2020,Mirza2014}.
 However, applying the existing conditional techniques to common imputation problems mainly faces two difficulties.
 First, most imputation problems are completely unsupervised and there are no explicit labels could be used directly.
 Secondly, since the data are incomplete, it is particularly difficult to synthesize appropriate pseudo-labels for the samples.

 In this section, we would like to propose a novel algorithm based on GAIN to solve the above difficulties.
 Figure \ref{framework} shows the whole framework of the proposed method.
+We first select low-missing-rate samples to pre-train the generator $ G $ and the discriminator $ D $ to obtain the imputed dataset.
+Then, a clustering algorithm is applied on the imputed dataset to synthesize the pseudo-labels.
+And we train a classifier with imputed dataset and pseudo-labels.
+Finally, we use all training data to train the generator $ G $ and the discriminator $ D $, and simultaneously use the pre-trained classifier to constrain the generator.
+The details of the proposed method are described in the following.

 First, note that even under a fixed missing rate, the missingness of each sample in a dataset is different.
 In our opinion, the potential category information contained in those low-missing-rate samples is more reliable.
 Therefore, we would like to select a subset of low-missing-rate samples to conduct a pre-training procedure.
 The aim of the pre-training is to impute the missing components of these low-missing-rate data and then deduce their pseudo-labels.